hypertidy/graticule/README.md

 graticule
 =========

 Graticules are the longitude latitude lines shown on a projected map, and defining and drawing these lines is not easy to automate.
-The graticule package provides the flexibiility to create and draw these lines by explicit specification by the user.
+The graticule package provides the tools to create and draw these lines by explicit specification by the user.
+This provides a good compromise between high-level automation and the flexibility to drive the low level details as needed, using base graphics in R.

 Installation
 ============